Living Ayurveda Internship and Programs at Banyan Farm

 4. What can I expect living communally for 10 weeks?

 Dormitory-style living arrangements are provided for all interns in a beautiful eco-friendly home located on Banyan Farm.
-While not all meals will be shared communally, most dinners will be.
+While not all meals will be shared communally, most lunches and dinners will be.

 Interns will have some weekends off to take care of themselves, explore the region, study, and rest.